mernaahany/Sales-Data-Visualization-ML/README.md

-# Sales-Data-Visualization-ML
+# Sales Data Visualization & Machine Learning
 Sales data analysis and prediction using visualizations and machine learning models (SVR, Random Forest, XGBoost, KNN).
 Exploratory Data Analysis (EDA) and ML-based sales forecasting with multiple regression models.
 Machine Learning project for sales prediction with data visualization and performance evaluation.

-# Sales Data Visualization & Machine Learning 📊🤖

 This repository contains a Colab notebook for **sales data analysis, visualization, and forecasting** using various machine learning models.
 The project aims to explore sales patterns through **EDA & visualizations** and build predictive models to forecast sales.